 The original version of NoSQL is a database developed by Carlo Strozzi in 1998.
 He created a relational, open-source database, that “did not expose” the SQL connections, “but was still relational.”
 Later versions of NoSQL dropped the relational model aspects completely.

-One of NoSQL‘s advantages is its ability to store data using a schema-less, or non-relational, format Another is its huge data storage capabilities, referring to its horizontal scalability.
-This makes it particularly well-suited for handling unstructured data, and in turn, well-suited for processing Big Data.
-Rick van der Lans, an independent analyst and consultant stated:
+One of NoSQL’s advantages is its ability to store data using a schema-less, or non-relational, format.
+Another is its huge data storage capabilities, referring to its horizontal scalability.
+This makes it particularly well-suited for handling unstructured data, and in turn, well-suited for processing big data.
+(The term “big data” lost its meaning as using big data became the norm.)
+Rick van der Lans, an independent analyst and consultant, stated in a DATAVERSITY interview:

 “The Data Modeling process is always there.
 You can look at that role in a simple way, by thinking of it as a process that leads to a diagram.
 In the process of creating the diagram, you are trying to understand what the data means and how the data elements relate together.
 Thus, understanding is a key aspect of Data Modeling.”